biswadeep-roy/News-App/README.md

 # BNews - Your Customizable News Web & Mobile App

 BNews is a dynamic web and mobile application that keeps you up-to-date with the latest news while allowing you to personalize your news feed based on specific categories.
-With BNews, you can effortlessly stay informed about global events, all from the convenience of your web browser or mobile device.
+With BNews, you can effortlessly stay informed about global events, all from the convenience of your web browser or mobile device..

 ## Web App
 ![image](https://github.com/biswadeep-roy/News-App/assets/74821633/c2d579c7-c6d8-4f2b-b104-8267846719f2)